eklem/hit-highlighter/README.md

 # hit-highlighter
 A small and simple hit highlighter for search engines running in the browser and Node.js.
 Takes a query array and where the values matches within the item array, it adds hightight code.
+Goes well with [words'n'numbers](https://github.com/eklem/words-n-numbers) for extracting words (and numbers) from a string of text.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]